I recently read Matthew Continetti’s Oct. 7, 2017, article:

-“An illustration of [false equivalency] was when many conservatives tried to equate these two things: 1) Senate Majority Leader Harry Reid (D-Nev.) using the term Negro (without any irony) to describe African-Americans in a private conversation; and 2) former Senate Majority Leader Trent Lott (R-Miss.) opining, at Strom Thurmond’s (R-S.C.) open-to-reporters 100th birthday party, that America would be better off if Thurmond (and his platform of institutional segregation) had won the 1948 presidential election.
+“An illustration of false equivalency was when many conservatives tried to equate these two things: 1) Senate Majority Leader Harry Reid (D-Nev.) using the term Negro (without any irony) to designate African Americans in a private conversation; and 2) former Senate Majority Leader Trent Lott (R-Miss.) opining, at former Sen. Strom Thurmond’s (R-S.C.) open-to-reporters 100th birthday party, that America would be better off if Thurmond (and his platform of institutional segregation) had won the 1948 presidential election.

 “OK, Reader.
-You just heard the comparison of one faux pas to the other.
-Do you say to yourself, ‘Yeah, Reid was just as guilty as Lott was, and Reid should also resign’?
+You just heard the comparison of one faux pas to another.
+Do you say to yourself, ‘Yeah, Reid was just as guilty as Lott was and Reid also should resign’?
 Or do you take an extra few seconds to actively listen to what you just heard?
 You might then say to yourself, ‘Wait a minute.
-Harry Reid — who played a key role in drafting the first black U.S. president to run for the office — used an outdated though proper-for-its-time ethnic term, an innocent mistake for an old [white] guy.
+Harry Reid — who played a key role in drafting the first Black U.S. president to run for the office — used an outdated though proper-for-its-time ethnic term, an innocent mistake for an old white guy.
 Reid exhibited no real bigotry.
-But Lott joked, the way a joke indicates one’s true beliefs, that a President Strom Thurmond (ergo, legal segregation) would have been better for our country.
-Now that’s real racism, and he was appropriately forced to resign.’
+But Lott joked, the way a joke indicates one’s true beliefs, that a President Strom Thurmond (ergo legal segregation) would have been better for our country.
+Now that’s real racism and Lott appropriately was forced to resign.’

-In his article, Continetti can’t stop himself from invoking one of Donald Trump’s favorite canards (sorry, I simply had to use that word again).
+In his article, Continetti can’t stop himself from invoking one of Donald Trump’s favorite canards (sorry, I really needed that word again).
 He accuses highly respected economist Paul Krugman of circulating “fake news” — about cholera breaking out in Puerto Rico — in support of an effort to make the incompetent hurricane relief effort “Trump’s Katrina.”
-In reality, Krugman realized his factual mistake and posted a retraction within six hours.
+In reality Krugman did write this, realized his factual mistake, and posted a retraction within six hours.
 This is not fake news.
 This is an error and a prompt correction.
-To label it fake news is an attempt to falsely equate it with Trump’s consistent efforts to invalidate any media story he doesn’t like (the vast majority of which are accurate).
+To label it fake news is an attempt to equate it falsely with Trump’s consistent efforts to invalidate any media story he doesn’t like (the vast majority of which are accurate).

-The next thing you know, The Donald will try to shut down news outlets he doesn’t like.
+The next thing you know, Donald will try to shut down news outlets he doesn’t like.
 Oh, wait — he tweet-threatened NBC News with pulling their broadcasting license just yesterday.
-Worse yet, he said they were as bad as CNN.
+(Worse yet, he said they were as bad as CNN.
 Dis or badge of honor?)